-If a formal complaint, or a portion thereof, is dismissed pursuant to this section, the Title IX Coordinator or designee will promptly send written notice of the dismissal, including the reason for the dismissal, to both parties.
+If a formal complaint, or a portion thereof, is dismissed pursuant to this section, the Title IX Coordinator or designee will promptly send written notice of the dismissal, including the reason for the dismissal, to the complainant(s) and any parties notified of the formal complaint.
 A mandatory dismissal under this section does not preclude action under another university policy for that conduct.
-If such conduct would constitute a violation of another university policy, the parties and/or university may proceed under the applicable policy and procedures.
+If such conduct may constitute a violation of another university policy, the Title IX Office may refer the allegations to the appropriate university authority and the parties and/or university may proceed under the applicable policy and procedures.

-Both parties have the opportunity to appeal a mandatory dismissal in accordance with Section 6.8 of this policy.
+The complainant(s) and any parties notified of the formal complaint have the opportunity to appeal a mandatory dismissal in accordance with Section 6.8 of this policy.